 Choose which one to use based on how well you know the recipient and the circumstances behind your letter writing.

 For instance, limit options that are some form of a thank you (such as "With appreciation" and "With gratitude") to instances where you are requesting a favor or expressing appreciation.

 You can think of "Best regards," "Sincerely," “Cordially,” and the variations on these closers as the little black dress of complimentary closes.
 You can't go wrong choosing one of these options—they're always appropriate.

 You are not emailing with a friend or sending a thank you note to a relative.
-Do not use casual sign-offs like “Love,” “Cheers,” “Later,” “Ciao,” or “Always.”
+Do not use casual signoffs like “Love,” “Cheers,” “Later,” “Ciao,” or “Always.”
 These options do not match the formality of your letter.
-You want to keep the professional tone of your correspondence consistent, from the salutation through the content through the sign-off.
+Keep the professional tone of your correspondence consistent, from the salutation through the content to the signoff.